 - 2004: Madrid, Spain - $ 200,000 for projects in Haiti

 - 2003: Basel, Switzerland - The first match against poverty raised approx. $ 1 million

-The annual match - which is televised globally - is supported by both football’s governing body, the Fédération Internationale de Football Association (FIFA), and the Union of European Football Associations (UEFA).
+The Match will be televised globally and is supported by football’s governing body, the Fédération Internationale de Football Association (FIFA).
+It is organised in partnership with the Union of European Football Associations (UEFA).

 2014 Match Against Poverty

 - 12 Feb 2015:Football legends Ronaldo, Zidane to play AS St-Etienne All Stars for Ebola recovery

 - 01 Apr 2014:The world celebrates first ever International Day of Sport for Development and Peace